Liability Insurance Policies That Will Protect Your Small Business

 Your small business can use the protection that general liability insurance can provide.

-We also known general liability insurance as business liability insurance.
+We also know general liability insurance as business liability insurance.
 Its coverage includes:

 Was someone injured within your business premises and filed a liability claim?